-Arai and Shoei are releasing new retro motorcycle helmets in 2020 adding to the ever-increasing options for custom and modern classic riders.
+Arai and Shoei released new retro motorcycle helmets in 2020 adding to the ever-increasing options for custom and modern classic riders.

 Over the last few years, we’ve seen an increasing number of retro or retro-inspired helmets come to the market.
 This fact is inextricably linked to the growth of the new-wave custom scene combined with the mainstreaming of café racer culture.

 Some of these helmets are not only retro-looking but offer retro performance.
 That’s not to necessarily say those helmets aren’t safe, though that can potentially be the case in some instances, from a relative perspective.

 It’s always interesting when an established brand enters a segment once perceived niche.
 Bell Motorsports, were in-fact early players in the retro-lid segment, after picking up on designer Chad Hodges’ retro helmet concept back in 2011.

 And yet, it seemed unlikely ever to come to market, despite the rabid interest.
 It was Bell who took the design and made it into production reality.
 The Bell Bullitt still remains one of the best-selling retro lids.

-Suffice to say; the trend for retro-inspired helmets isn’t abating.
+Suffice it to say, the trend for retro-inspired helmets isn’t abating.
 And, with that in mind; here are two exciting new models that are coming to the market in 2020 – from Arai and Shoei.

 Let’s start, with Arai and its new full-face retro offering; the Rapide Neo (or Concept-X in some markets).

 Arai Rapide Neo Helmet – Features

 As you would expect from Arai, there is no holding back in terms of, high-tech techniques employed to construct the shell.
 The ‘Rapide helmet uses the same PB e-cLc (Peripherally Belted e-Complex Laminate Construction), found across the entire Arai range.

 In line with Arai’s philosophy; a hard, smooth and round shell is filled with a soft multi-density ‘EPS liner’ which is formed as a single piece.
 The manufacturing process used to achieve this result is still a very closely guarded, trade secret.